bkleinen/bkleinen.github.io/ss2017/info2/labs/lab-04.md

 These are the required exercises for this week.
 Work in groups of two, each of you hands in the same report.
 Remember to put both your names on the report.
 You can continue to use BlueJ, or move to Eclipse, if you wish.
 We will be practicing much programming in the small this semester.

+### Step 1: Client sends messages to Server

-1. Start your chatterbox by writing a method that listens on a port.
+1. Start your chatterbox by writing a method that listens for a Socket connection on a port.
 This is your chatterbox server.
+For now, just echo what you have read to the console to see it working.
-2. Now write a client that writes to a port.
+2. Now write a client that connects to it and writes to a port.
 3. Test your methods on your own machine.
-For now, just echo what you have read to the console to see it working.
-Now publish your computer name and port number on the board in the lab.
+4. Now publish your computer name and port number on the board in the lab.
 4. Start chatting with a few of your neighbors!
-Describe what works and does not work
+Describe what works and does not work.

+### Step 2: Server can send message
+5. Extend your Server such that you can enter messages on the Server side as well, and extend your Client to receive and Display those messages.

+### Step 3: Simultaneous sending and recieving
 5. Now extend your Chatterbox such that it can simultaneously receive and send messages using Java Threads.

 ## For the bored: